Pancreatic Cancer

 To diagnose pancreatic cancer, a doctor may suggest one of the following tests:

-• Imaging Tests: The imaging tests are quite helpful to create the scans of the internal organs.
+• Imaging Tests: The imaging tests are quite helpful to create scans of the internal organs.
 In this way, a doctor can easily identify the affected area and evaluate the growth of cells.
-The major techniques are used to diagnose pancreatic cancer such as ultrasound, computerized tomography (CT) scans, magnetic resonance imaging (MRI) and, sometimes, positron emission tomography (PET) scans.
+The major techniques used to diagnose pancreatic cancer such as ultrasound, computerized tomography (CT) scans, magnetic resonance imaging (MRI), and, sometimes, positron emission tomography (PET) scans.

 Can Ultrasound Detect Pancreatic Cancer?